Artwork

 Content provided by The Henry Center for Theological Understanding.
 All podcast content including episodes, graphics, and podcast descriptions are uploaded and provided directly by The Henry Center for Theological Understanding or their podcast platform partner.
 If you believe someone is using your copyrighted work without your permission, you can follow the process outlined here https://player.fm/legal.

-In his fourth lecture, Professor Williams turns his attention to election in the New Testament.
-He is particularly concerned with predestination and election statements and the proper deployment of such statements in systematic formulation.
-Williams himself advocates for reading these statements along broadly Augustinian lines, and in doing so, he proposes a moderate form of single predestination.
-This entails a passive view regarding God’s action towards the non-elect.
+In his fourth lecture, Professor Williams turns to election in the New Testament.
+He is particularly concerned here with predestination and election statements and the proper deployment of such statements in systematic formulation.
+Williams himself advocates reading these statements along broadly Augustinian lines and in doing so, proposes a moderate form of single predestination.
+Entailed in this is a passive view regarding God’s action toward the non-elect.
 That is to say, the non-elect are “passed over” rather than actively predestined to reprobation.

 continue reading